2 Kings 6

 2 Kings 6:13-17The Eyes of the Servant Are Opened

 The servant's vision is now expanded.
 He sees what Elisha has known all along: the mountain is full of horses and chariots of fire.
 These are not Elisha's chariots - they are the chariots of God, the invisible host that surrounds and protects the faithful.
-The supernatural world is not emptier than the natural world.
-It is more densely populated.
-More real.
+The supernatural world is more densely populated than the natural world, and more real.

 2 Kings 6:18-23Bread and Water for Enemies

 When the Syrian army arrives in Samaria, they are still blind.
-Elisha again prays, and again the Lord opens eyes - but this time, the opened eyes see not horses and chariots of fire, but their own vulnerability.
+Elisha again prays, and again the Lord opens eyes - this time, the opened eyes see their own vulnerability.
 They are surrounded by an Israeli army.
 They have walked into a city they came to conquer, now utterly at the mercy of the king they pursued.

 This passage echoes an ancient call in Scripture: "If thine enemy hunger, feed him; if he thirst, give him drink: for in so doing thou shalt heap coals of fire on his head" (Romans 12:20).
-The mercy is not weakness.
-It is a radical reckoning.
+The mercy here is a radical reckoning.
 By showing kindness to those bent on your destruction, you transform the encounter.
 You refuse to meet hatred with hatred.
-You offer instead the opportunity for the enemy to become something other than an enemy.
+You offer the enemy the opportunity to become something other than an enemy.

 2 Kings 6:24-33The Curse Descends: Famine and Cannibalism